shapespark/api/README.md

 The request can also return 400 error if the username or email already exist or are invalid.

+If an optional `onlyValidate` parameter is present and set to `true`, the request doesn't create a new user, but checks if such user can be created - the username and email are correct and not yet used.
+If the user can be created the validation request returns HTTP 204 success code, otherwise it returns 400 error code with a JSON that includes the failure reason, like:

+    {
+      "message": "Username already in use"
+    }

 ## List all users.